Vox AC30 website updates

 The numbers stamped on chassis by Burndept are no help.
 Batches of chassis were made, stamped, and stored in *no particular order*.
 They were then taken from store, again in no particular order, for assembly on the work benches.

 Date of manufacture of chassis: this for the most part is a matter of determining the latest component date code stamped on capacitors, potentiometers, and so on.

 When electronic assembly was complete, chassis were put to one side to await fitting into a cabinet.
 Finished chassis were stacked in no particular order.
 Remember that from Spring 1961 the chassis made by Westrex were transported to Dartford from North London, and from autumn 1962, chassis made by Burndept transported from Erith.

 Date of final assembly: no matter what anyone says, in most cases this is just a reasoned or semi-reasoned guess.
 As a general rule, speaker date codes are the best (though hardly infallible) guide.
-Serial numbers were stamped, added to cabinets, and recorded by Jack Jennings in his registers when the amplifier was complete, that is to say, ready for sale.
+Serial number plates were stamped, added to cabinets, and the numbers recorded by Jack Jennings in his registers when the amplifier was complete, that is to say, ready for sale.

 Chassis are therefore only one element in the process.
 Serial number 9998 might for instance contain a chassis that was made weeks after the chassis assigned to serial number 9999.

 Often it is only possible to say when chassis were made.
 The point at which a completed AC30 was ready for sale is an entirely different matter.
 Be extremely cautious of lists that purport to match up years, months, and serial numbers.
 What *precisely* are the dates based on?